TalYehuda-Fij/vacation-management-system/README.md

 - Date-overlap detection
 - Swagger / OpenAPI documentation
-- Pagination and sorting on the validator list endpoint
 - Responsive UI (mobile breakpoint at 640px)
 - Single-command Docker Compose setup with a dedicated test profile
 - Backend integration tests and frontend unit tests